-An academic transcript is an official record of all your studies at CIC.
+An academic transcript is an official record of all your study units at CIC.

-Within 21 days of completion of your course, an academic transcript will be given to you provided that there is no outstanding debt to the college.
+Within 21 days of the completion of your course, an academic transcript will be given to you provided that there is no outstanding debt to the College.

 Students who have previously studied and successfully completed one or more units containing the same competencies as those offered by the College can apply for Credit Transfer.

-Please note that a credit transfer approval may impact on the duration of a students’ CoE and term timetable.
+Please note that a Credit Transfer approval may have an impact on the duration of a student’s CoE and term timetable.

 Recognition of Prior Learning (RPL)

-RPL is the recognition of existing skills and knowledge, attained from previous study or from work and life experiences, against course outcomes (learning outcome).
+RPL is the recognition of existing skills and knowledge attained from previous studies or from work and life experiences against course outcomes (learning outcome).

-All RPL must be claimed via the submission of the RPL form.
-It is the student’s responsibility to complete the RPL form completely and include all relevant certified evidence.
+All RPL must be claimed via RPL form submission.
+It is the student’s responsibility to complete the RPL form completely and include all relevant, certified evidence.

-This request must be received before you are enrolled in that learning unit and a fee will apply.
+This request must be received before a student is enrolled in that learning unit.
+A corresponding fee will apply.

-Please note that an RPL approval may impact on the duration of a students’ CoE.
+Please note that an RPL approval may have an impact on the duration of a students’ CoE.

 Language Literacy and Numeracy Support

-The college recognises the importance of ensuring that students are assisted to identify the most suitable course for their needs and that some potential students require assistance with the development of their English language, literacy and numeracy (LLN) skills prior to or in conjunction with their enrolment.
+The college recognises the importance of ensuring that students are assisted to identify the most suitable course for their needs.
+Some students require assistance with the development of their English language, literacy and numeracy (LLN) skills prior to or in conjunction with their enrolment.

 CIC is built on shared values and norms of behaviour, including honesty, fairness and responsibility.

-Academic integrity means putting those values into practice by being honest in the academic work you do at college, being fair to others, and taking responsibility for learning and following the conventions of scholarship.
+Academic integrity means putting those values into practice by being honest in the academic work done in college, being fair to others, and taking responsibility for learning and following the conventions of scholarship.

 It is your responsibility to ensure that you demonstrate academic integrity.